Station at Montréal-Trudeau airport: The tunnel boring machine has arrived

 - Build: The erector installs seven prefabricated segments to form a completely waterproof ring.
 Each ring is made of 7 segments.
 In all, it is necessary to install 1,800 rings to complete the tunnel, or 12,600 segments.

 This technological marvel has the advantage of being very speedy and safe for workers.
-After the learning curve, the TBM will be able to dig 1.70 metres and assemble a ring in one hour!
 It devours the rock and makes it possible to move forward much faster than any other type of machine for digging a tunnel.

 Suggest a name for the TBM